sandlex/RunCalc/README.md

 * Mind the difference between imperial and metric systems when working with short intervals (fraction of kilometers/miles): 0.4 is 400 meters in metric system.
 In imperial system 0.4 will have a different meaning

 ### Usage
-Library is distributed as two jar files:
+Library is distributed as two jar files which can be downloaded from https://github.com/sandlex/runcalc/releases/latest:
 * thin jar `runcalc-xxx.jar` which can be used as a library in your project
 * fat jar `runcalc-xxx-jar-with-dependencies.jar` which can be executed as a standalone Java application